MatejBumbera/ASCII_artist/README.md

 python .\main.py path_to_picture
 ```

-path_to_picture - it can be relative or absolute path to picture
+path_to_picture - relative or absolute path to picture